 A final explanation may be that of selective participation of more healthy subjects in our study.
 Compared to a round of data collection performed in 1994-1996, people with type 2 diabetes, cardiovascular disease, high cholesterol levels and high blood pressure were less likely to participate in the present study (data not shown).
 In addition, we found higher mortality among women exposed to famine in early gestation up to age 63 years (8).
 Participants in the present study exposed to famine in early gestation were less likely to use antihypertensive medication suggesting that they may be a somewhat healthier group in this respect.
 Although adjusting for use of antihypertensive medication did not alter the results, we cannot completely rule out an effect of selective participation.

 Our study also had a number of strengths.
 We measured cardiovascular activity in a large study group using a highly standardized protocol.
 Autonomic functioning was measured during rest as well as in response to an extensive stress protocol.
 Generally, differences in cardiovascular function are more likely to become apparent when the system is stressed.
 The stress protocol significantly perturbed blood pressure and heart rate and sympathetic activity increased in response to stress, while parasympathetic activity decreased, as expected.
 The finding that LF SBP, as an indicator of sympathetic activity, diminished marginally in response to the Stroop task and only slightly increased in response to the mirror task but increased substantially in response to the speech task corresponds with data published previously (21).
-Furthermore, as reported previously, cardiovascular stress responses and measures of autonomic function differed according to gender, smoking status, use of anti-hypertensive medication and BMI (22, 23).
+Furthermore, as reported previously, cardiovascular stress responses and measures of autonomic function differed according to sex, smoking status, use of anti-hypertensive medication and BMI (22, 23).
 A final strength is that the Dutch famine birth cohort study is a unique counterpart for animal models that study the effect of prenatal undernutrition during different stages of gestation.
 Despite these strengths, we were unable to show an effect of prenatal famine exposure on autonomic function.
 This could mean that this effect does not exist, that there could be an effect acting in early life to cause disease that is no longer apparent by late adulthood, or that it is a very small effect that is difficult to detect.
 In any case, our findings suggest that prenatal programming of systems other than the autonomic nervous system is likely to underpin the effects of prenatal undernutrition on risk of later cardiovascular disease.
 Potential candidates include an altered myocardial structure, endothelial dysfunction or increased oxidative stress (24).
 Furthermore, we have shown previously that increased dyslipidemia, type 2 diabetes, altered blood coagulation and a preference for fatty foods are features of those exposed to famine in early gestation, as well as more obesity in women and more symptoms of depression in men, which may all contribute to the development of heart disease (25).

 In conclusion, we did not find evidence that prenatal undernutrition alters autonomic functioning in late adulthood.
 Therefore, fetal programming of the autonomic nervous system does not offer an explanation for our previous findings of increased heart disease and increased cardiovascular mortality after prenatal famine exposure.